Session Ready

 Fit an xgboost bike rental model and predict

-In this exercise you will fit a gradient boosting model using xgboost() to predict the number of bikes rented in an hour as a function of the weather and the type and time of day.
+In this exercise, you will fit a gradient boosting model using xgboost() to predict the number of bikes rented in an hour as a function of the weather and the type and time of day.
 You will train the model on data from the month of July and predict on data for the month of August.

-The datasets for July and August are loaded into your workspace.
+The data frames bikesJuly, bikesJuly.treat, bikesAugust, and bikesAugust.treat have also been pre-loaded.
 Remember the vtreat-ed data no longer has the outcome column, so you must get it from the original data (the cnt column).

 • Fill in the blanks to run xgboost() on the July data.
-Assign the model to the variable model.

 • Use as.matrix() to convert the vtreated data frame to a matrix.

-• The objective should be "reg:linear".
+• The objective should be "reg:squarederror".

 • Use ntrees rounds.

-• Set eta to 0.3, depth to 6, and verbose to 0 (silent).
+• Set eta to 0.75, max_depth to 5, and verbose to FALSE (silent).

 • Now call predict() on bikesAugust.treat to predict the number of bikes rented in August.